gherlein/pi-blaster/README.md

     ./configure
     make

-To start pi-blaster and have it relaunched automatically on every reboot:
+To start pi-blaster-mqtt and have it relaunched automatically on every reboot:

     sudo make install

 Or to start pi-blaster manually run:

-    sudo ./pi-blaster
+    sudo ./pi-blaster-mqtt

 And to uninstall, simply run:

     sudo make uninstall

-This will stop pi-blaster and prevent it from starting automatically on the next reboot.
+This will stop pi-blaster-mqtt and prevent it from starting automatically on the next reboot.

 ### Build your own deb package and install with dpkg